mjordan/islandora_solr_collection_family_tree/README.md

 # The problem

-Sometimes we need to know if an Islandora object is "in" a particular collection, regardless of the object's content model or what its immediate parent collection is.
-A couple of specific use cases where this information would be useful are:
+Sometimes we need to know if an Islandora object is "in" a particular collection, regardless of the object's content model or, in the case of membership in nested collections, its immediate parent collection.
+Three specific use cases where this information would be useful are:
-* We want to determine whether an Islandora page object is a descendant of a specific collection because we want to do something with all objects that are in the collection, like apply a specific Drupal theme to them using [Islandora Themekey](https://github.com/mjordan/islandora_themekey).
+* We want to determine whether an Islandora page object is a deep descendant of a high-level collection because we want to do something with all objects that are in the collection, like apply a specific Drupal theme to them using [Islandora Themekey](https://github.com/mjordan/islandora_themekey).
 * We want to represent an object's "family tree" to the user, showing all of its ancestor collections and parent objects.
+* We want to know all the collections that an object is in so that we can inform collection owners that the object has been deleted or modified in some way.

 # The solutions